Getting lost in the world of beauty products is pretty easy.

 I went through that thick-black-khol-eyeliner phase as a teenager, which would totally be a mystery to today’s young girls because they skip that weird phase nowadays thanks to Youtube tutorials & co. (which didn’t even exist in my teenager years).
 I went through a glitter phase, a very experimental colourful phase and of course that phase which is affected by insecurities that make you go out and buy any product all the beauty gurus told you about, mostly because they’re super hyped right now and not leave the house without a full face makeup on.

 But going through those phases, makeup never ever lost its spark to me.
 I am now more aware than ever that makeup should just be one thing: fun.
+There is no right and no false.
+There are no rules.
+It’s a personal thing.
+YOUR thing - not society’s and hell no, don’t think you have to do something in a particular way just because it is in trend right now.

-Makeup definitely has no rules.
 It should make you feel good and comfortable, just the way you like it.
 Don’t compare your features to anyone else’s or try to change them with makeup.
 It is all about enhancing your own beauty and learning how to accentuate the things you like about yourself the most.

 The tricky thing here is to find out which products can help you and which don’t (meaning which are actually unnessecary for your needs).